ayonli/jsext/README.md

    `run.maxWorkers` to allow more tasks to be run at the same time if needed.
 3. By default, the worker thread is dropped after the task settles, set `keepAlive` option in order to reuse it.
+4. This function is not intended to be used in the browser, because it takes a bare filename as argument, which will not be transformed to a proper URL if the program is to be bundled.

 **Example (result)**